-Knowledge and growth in professional competencies in the area of psychological assessment is supported by a practicum placement in a school setting.
-Students work under the direct supervision of site-based, credentialed school psychologists and also receive weekly group supervision (EDUC213L) from program faculty.
+Knowledge and growth in professional competencies in the area of psychological assessment is supported by practicum work in the fall that entails independent practice administering cognitive tests.
+In the spring students spend one day per week conducting assessments in a school setting, under the direct supervision of a credentialed school psychologist.
+Students also receive weekly group supervision (EDUC 207L) from licensed program faculty.